ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Functions.md

 -------
 Functions in TypeScript can have typed parameters and return values.

+In the following example, the function `add` receives two numbers and returns a number.
+The function defines the types of the parameters and its return value using the `:` operator.

     function add(a: number, b: number): number {
         return a + b;
     }